jonaspetersorensen/dotfiles-wsl/ros/README.md

 # means X11 over AF_UNIX on /tmp/.X11-unix/X0, not AF_INET over localhost:6000.
 This will cause problems in some scenarios.
 ```

+When you got something that works then add the setting to one of your shell session scripts (for example `.bashrc` or `.zshrc`) so it will be set every time you start a new session.

 ### Step 5 - Install `mesa-utils` to verify 3d acceleration
 ```
 sudo apt install mesa-utils